WaliSiddiqui1/Honors-Thesis/README.md

 Classifies patches as “cloudy” or “clear” using a custom ResNet

-Here, one must specify the spectral bands being used or just use the amount available in the given data (see file for more detail)
+Here, one must specify the spectral bands being used or just use the amount available in the given data (see python file for more detail)

 Saves image metadata and split images